Monkatraz/mainframe/SECURITY.md

 # Security Policy
-This repository (and its deployed website) is not responsible for any confidental user-data.
-Security vulnerabilites should be reported like normal issues.
+This repository (and its deployed website) is not responsible for any confidential user-data.
+Security vulnerabilities should be reported like normal issues.

 ## Reporting a Vulnerability
 Open up a PR or a issue on this repository, and set the title to begin with `SECURITY:`.